 Fall 2012 and Winter 2013 quarters

-- Anne Fischel communication, media and community studies , Grace Huerta education, policy studies
+- Anne Fischel communication, media and community studies , Grace Huerta qualitative research methods, policy studies

 - Fields of Study

 - communications, community studies, education and media arts

 - education, teaching English language learners, media, community development, qualitative research, grant writing, and work with non-profit organizations.